based2/KB/network/ip_filter.md

 block from any to 176.116.171.99
 # Russia https://www.abuseipdb.com/check/
 block from any to 176.118.214.126
-# https://red.flag.domains/posts/ 2024-06-07 chronopost-info-suivi[.fr] (registrar: Hosting Concepts B.V. d/b/a Openprovider 2024-02-27/ registrar: Hosting Concepts B.V. d/b/a Openprovider
+# https://red.flag.domains/posts/ 2024-06-20 infos-amelie[.fr] (registrar: Hosting Concepts B.V. d/b/a Openprovider) 2024-06-07 chronopost-info-suivi[.fr] (registrar: Hosting Concepts B.V. d/b/a Openprovider 2024-02-27/ registrar: Hosting Concepts B.V. d/b/a Openprovider
 block from any to 176.123.0.55
 # https://red.flag.domains/posts/
 block from any to 176.123.0.83